 - Integration testing tests the connection between units and checks if these units are ready to be assembled in a system.

 - System testing checks the system as a whole and verifies its compliance to requirements that are pointed out in a test plan.

 Testing methods.
-Methods describe how exactly quality control specialists test a product: with knowing about product structural specifics (white box testing), without knowing about its internal structure (black box testing), or combining these two approaches (grey box testing).
+Methods describe how exactly quality control specialists test a product: with knowledge about product structural specifics (white box testing), without knowing about its internal structure (black-box testing), or combining these two approaches (grey box testing).
 Instructions for these tests are outlined in testing documentation.
 Another method of testing, ad hoc, doesn’t require any planning or specs and doesn’t have clear exit criteria: tester simply “surfs” the product, paying attention to things that are out of order.
 We call it monkey testing.

 Software testing: stages from analysis to execution